Intracoastal Waterway

 The Intracoastal Waterway (ICW) is a 3000 mi inland waterway along the Atlantic and Gulf of Mexico coasts of the United States, running from Massachusetts southward along the Atlantic Seaboard and around the southern tip of Florida, then following the Gulf Coast to Brownsville, Texas.
 Some sections of the waterway consist of natural inlets, saltwater rivers, bays, and sounds, while others are artificial canals.
-It provides a navigable route along its length without many of the hazards of travel on the open sea.
+Maintained, improved, and extensively dredged where necessary by the United States Army Corps of Engineers, it provides a navigable route along its length without many of the hazards of travel on the open sea.

 Context and early history

-Since the coastline represented the national border, and commerce of the time was chiefly by water, the fledgling United States government established a degree of national control over it.
+Since the Eastern coastline represented the national border, and commerce of the time was chiefly by water, the fledgling United States government established a degree of national control over it.
 Inland transportation to supply the coasting trade at the time was less known and virtually undeveloped, but when new lands and their favorable river systems were added with the Northwest Territory in 1787, the Northwest Ordinance established a radically new and free national policy for their development and transportation use.